d0tTino/Culture/README.md

 1. **Enhanced Agent Capabilities**: Extend the `Agent` class or modify the cognition graph
 2. **New Environment Features**: Add to the `Simulation` class in `src/sim/simulation.py`
 3. **Better LLM Integration**: Enhance the `llm_client.py` for more sophisticated interactions
+4. **New Action Intents**: Add new intent types and handlers to expand agent behaviors

 ### Future Directions